Cnb

 1. Constantly update your media list – this should be done every quarter.
 Reporters move to different publications, change specialities, or simply go on to other things.
 Often this happens without them informing their contacts, even when they continue to receive what is now ‘irrelevant’ material for them.

 1. Read!
 Set aside two hours each week to go through newspapers and magazines.
-Make notes of the articles and columns that pertain to your clients and familiarise yourself with the tone of the various publications.
+Make notes of the articles and columns that pertain to your clients and familiarize yourself with the tone of the various publications.

 1. Take opportunities to get to know your contacts away from work.
 This can lead to the development of genuine friendships that will be fruitful for both parties in both work and non-work-related matters.